CompEvol/beast2/scripts/migrate.md

 ## Update `version.xml`

 The `version.xml` file allows you to specify which services are available for external packages, the XML parser, etc..
-A service is specified by adding a `service` element to the XML, e.g. like so:
+A service is specified by adding a `service` element *inside* the `package` element, e.g. like so:

 ``` xml
 <service type="beast.base.core.BEASTInterface">